crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 end
 ```

 Same `Net::HTTP`.
 Same `pg`.
-Same everything.
-The fiber scheduler intercepts I/O at the Ruby runtime level, below your code.
+Same call stack, as long as the library uses scheduler-aware Ruby I/O. The fiber scheduler intercepts I/O at the Ruby runtime level, below your code.
 Your methods don't know and don't care whether they're running in a thread or a fiber.

 ## What happens when a fiber does CPU-bound work